False flag: Operation Susannah

-In the summer of 1954, a group of Egyptian Jews recruited by Aman planned to bomb American, British, and Egyptian civil targets in Egypt.
+In the summer of 1954, a group of Egyptian Jews – recruited by Israel's Militant Intelligence Directorate Aman – planned to bomb American, British, and Egyptian civil targets in Egypt.
 The bombings were to be blamed on the Muslim Brotherhood, Egyptian Communists, "unspecified malcontents", or "local nationalists", with the aim of creating a climate of sufficient violence and instability to induce the British government to refrain from evacuating its troops occupying the Suez Canal.

 Only two bombs were successfully detonated before the plot was discovered.
 Unknown to Israel Prime Minister Moshe Sharet, the exposé caused a scandal in Israel, with Israeli officials blaming one another for the operation and the Israeli defense minister, Pinhas Lavon, resigning under pressure.
 Later, two investigative committees found that Lavon was unaware of the operation.

 Failed operations

 Due to its deceptive nature a false flag operation can fail in such a manner as to implicate the perpetrator rather than the intended victim.

-A notable example is an April 2022 FSB operation where would-be Ukrainian assassins of Russian propagandist Vladimir Solovyov were filmed while being arrested.
+A notable example is an April 2022 FSB operation where Ukrainian would-be assassins of Russian propagandist Vladimir Solovyov were filmed while being arrested.
 The footage published by the FSB was, however, found to implicate the FSB as having staged the arrest.
 Together with weapons, drugs, Ukrainian passports, and Nazi memorabilia the footage also prominently showed three expansion packs for The Sims 3 video game.
 Investigative journalist Eliot Higgins interpreted this to mean that the arrest was in fact staged, with its organizers misunderstanding an instruction "to get 3 SIMs".
 Further lending credence to the arrest being staged was footage of a note with a Russian phrase, which in fact read signature unclear.
 This was again interpreted as a misunderstood instruction, this time taken too literally.
 The FSB subsequently published a version of the footage with the Sims games blurred out.